ZoppelUniversesrls/Vrider/README.md

 ## Project Structure

 - `contracts/`: Contains the Solidity contracts.
-  - `ArtifactGenerator.sol`: An ERC721-based contract that allows controlled minting and transferring of NFTs.
+  - `AssetGenerator.sol`: An ERC721-based contract that allows controlled minting and transferring of NFTs.
 - `test/`: Contains the test scripts.
-  - `ArtifactGenerator.js`: JavaScript tests for the ArtifactGenerator contract.
+  - `AssetGenerator.js`: JavaScript tests for the AssetGenerator contract.

 ## Prerequisites